Enhanced Breast Screening (Mammogram)

 How often do I need a mammogram?

-You can have a private screening mammogram from the age of 40.
+At Welbeck, we offer private breast screening from the age of 40.

-The NHS Breast Screening Programme invites all women between the ages of 50 and 70, who are registered with a GP, for a mammogram every 3 years.
+This is much sooner than the NHS Breast Screening Programme, which invites all women between the ages of 50 and 70, who are registered with a GP, for a 2D mammogram every 3 years.

-At our Enhanced Breast Screening centre, we recommend having a private screening mammogram “in the middle” (every 18 months), to ensure potential abnormalities are identified and treated as soon as possible.
-It's important that wherever you have your mammograms done that the facility has access to your previous images so that any changes can be monitored.
+At our Enhanced Breast Screening centre, we also recommend having a private screening mammogram “in the middle”, at 18-month intervals.
+This is to ensure that potential abnormalities are identified and treated as soon as possible.

 Women who have a family history of breast cancer should also consider having a mammogram every year once they turn 40, as they are at higher risk of breast cancer.
 We also recommend a bilateral breast ultrasound to complement the mammogram as another method of looking at the breast tissue.